 The Oracle ERP is designed with medium, large, and global businesses in mind.
 Their software is ideal for companies that need to streamline large amounts of financial data or are in the process of merging several companies’ platforms.

 Microsoft, one of the largest software companies in the world, sells an ERP called Dynamics 365.
 Their ERP is cloud-based and offers cutting-edge solutions, like customer relationship management (CRM), AI tools, financial analytics, and productivity features.

-You can use Dynamics 365 for marketing, customer service, retail operations, human resources, project automation, and more.
-The company’s software is created not merely to provide essential financial data, but to empower better decision making with that data.
+You can use Dynamics 365 for marketing, eCommerce customer service, retail operations, human resources, project automation, and more.
+The company’s software is created not merely to provide essential financial data, but to empower better decision-making with that data.